 The concert closes with "Cuban Overture" (1932) by the American master George Gershwin (1900-1937), a giant rumba that draws on popular hits Gershwin absorbed during a vacation in Havana in 1932, followed by the traditional Cuban folk song "La Paloma."

-For information on ticketing and directions to the concert, see https://www.amherstsymphonyorchestra.com/musicians
+For information on ticketing and directions to the concert, please see https://www.amherstsymphonyorchestra.com/musicians

 Tickets may be purchased only at the door.
-Prices are $10 for the general public; $5 for senior citizens, students with ID and children under 12, and are free to Amherst and all Five College students with ID.
+Tickets are $10 for the general public; $5 for senior citizens, students with ID and children under 12; and free to Amherst and all Five College students with ID.